The Greatest Bag Theft In History

 “Well, I’ll read his letter aloud for everyone,” Yvonna said in a curt tone, as if Larold had slapped her.
 She than began to read, becoming more surprised and confused the more she did so, “Dearest Family, Yvonna has just stated she’ll read this letter aloud for everyone and so she must, because Yvonna’s reputation is at stake.
 Even now the Warden of the Silvermoon City Dungeons seeks her, as I have escaped my confines and slipped ten years in the past thanks to a scrap of this bag smuggled into me by my attorney, Nelaht Tunetinker, at Yvonna’s word.
 This has set a sequence of events in motion that has led me to throw an elaborate party.
 As thanks for your duty at the door to that party, Felirlym will fly you, Nimitta, and Daniel to tour the Dragon Isles for a day.
 Louryn and Larold, you must return Yvonna and Nimitta at home as soon as this concludes.
 Payment for the time rift has been made with every instance of Iszinormi.
 With luck, this bag will make it safely home with them.
 They must have every advantage for what is to come.
 My heart is with you all, make haste, and don’t waste this stolen moment you all have together.”

 Louryn sighed, exhausted.
 What on earth is to come that’s worse than before?
 The thought disturbed her.
 What disturbed her more was that she remembered this bag, full of incredible equipment.
 She’d always respected the note, in the handwriting of an ancestor that must have shared her style for written script, ‘Do not open unless the legion has returned, death has been abated, and the dragons have returned to their ancestral homeland.’
-But she recalled once when her father had taken it and vanished.
+But she recalled once when her father had taken it, left, then immediately returned to return it.
 Now she understood a little bit more, knowing the nature of the Timewalkers, but that wasn’t what he was doing.
 He was Timerunning, experimenting with events in the past at a whim without consequences.
 Her father is no Vargoth, but he did have his proclivities.

 “Go,” Louryn found herself saying, smiling, “Have fun.”